|

 Isabel Kreitz

-”Emil und die Detektive“ (“Emil and the Detectives”), which is her third adaptation of a novel by Erich Kästner, has just been released.
+Laudatio: ”Emil und die Detektive“ (“Emil and the Detectives”), which is her third adaptation of a novel by Erich Kästner, has just been released.
 The graphic novel “Haarmann”, about the serial killer who murdered his victims in Hanover 90 years ago, was published last year.
 Before that, she drew a year-long series for the newspaper “Frankfurter Rundschau” about the history of the Federal Republic of Germany, from the appearance of the first supermarkets in everyday German life until the introduction of the euro.
 Isabel Kreitz is the most versatile comic artist in Germany and is well-versed in highly diverse styles.

 But her work does have a common denominator: virtually filmic narration, masterful compositions, ingenious perspectives, her penchant for lovingly staged details as well as a talent for giving to her settings an infectious atmosphere and to her characters life.
 Or, to put it in a nutshell: Her love of drawing that every one of Isabel Kreitz’s panels exude, every page and every single story.